dang3r/danielcardoza.com/content/blog/wikio.md

 I created a small library called `Wikio` containing a couple of functions that would make solving the problem straightforward.

-My first problem was:

-> How do I retrieve the wikipedia page for a given term?
+#### Problem 1 : How do I retrieve the wikipedia page for a given term?

 Wikipedia provides a nice API for retrieving this information.
 You can view more documentation at [MediaWiki](https://www.mediawiki.org/wiki/API:Main_page#The_endpoint).

-The second and more involved problem was:

-> How do I retrieve the first link on a given Wikipedia article?
+#### Problem 2 : How do I retrieve the first link on a given Wikipedia article?

 First, I had to find the corresponding HTML for a page.